Learning Multi-resolution Graph Edge Embedding for Discovering Brain Network Dysfunction in Neurological Disorders: Proposed Method

-In order to avoid the overfitting (especially with small sample size) and achieve desirable properties in the learned parameters, we impose the following constraints in our model.

-First of all, we assume that not all edges in the graphs are responsible for prediction of class labels, rather only a few of them are highly associated with the variable of interest.
-This is a natural assumption considering our neuroimaging experiment that will follow later, where changes due to a brain disorder usually do not manifest over the whole brain but sparsely appear in different ROIs in the brain.
+{\bf Regularization.} To avoid overfitting (especially with small sample size) and achieve desirable properties in the learned parameters, we impose the following constraints to our model.
+We first assume that only a few edges in the graphs are highly associated with the variable of interest.
+This is a natural assumption as changes due to a brain disorder do not manifest over the whole brain but sparsely appear in different ROIs.
 We therefore impose an $\ell_1$-norm constraint to the first layer of $\mathbf{W}^h$ which includes the fully connected weights.
-We expect that this constraint will set many of the elements in the first layer of $\mathbf{W}^h$ to zeros and identify the edges that are significantly related the prediction of class labels.
-Unlike the sparsity property of the first layer of $\mathbf{W}^h$, we expect $\mathbf s$ to be smooth in a reasonable range so that we obtain a multi-resolution view of the graph instead of getting few extreme views of it, i.e., avoid $\mathbf{s}$ from diverging.
+We expect that this constraint will set many elements in the first layer of $\mathbf{W}^h$ to zeros and identify the edges that are highly related to the prediction of labels.
+Second, we expect $\mathbf s$ to be smooth with an $\ell_2$-norm constraint.
+This lets us obtain a smoothly transiting multi-resolution representation, i.e., avoid $\mathbf{s}$ from diverging.